sladjana-b/api-testing/README.md

 pytest -v

 Example Test Flow
-Create an object
+-Create an object
-Update full object (PUT)
+-Update full object (PUT)
-Patch partial data (PATCH)
+-Patch partial data (PATCH)
-Delete object and verify 404
+-Delete object and verify 404
-Validate JSON response fields
+-Validate JSON response fields
-Check status codes (200, 201, 404)
+-Check status codes (200, 201, 404)

-Notes
+Notes:
 This repository is intended as a lightweight API testing practice project and a minimal test framework that can be expanded with:
 -fixtures
 -environment configs
 -parallel execution